Characters: Umineko When They Cry Other

 - Embarrassing Nickname: Even though the name has stuck in the fandom, Yasu really didn't like to be called that.

 - The Faceless: In the visual novel, Yasu doesn't have a sprite.
-And since in-universe s/he is only seen through the "characters" s/he created (except in the Requiem manga, as a child), the reader can only imagine what s/he looks like.
-Yasu's appearance in fanart varied wildly as a result.
+In-universe s/he is only seen through the "characters" s/he creates, so the reader can only imagine what s/he looks like.
+Yasu's appearance in fanart varied wildly as a result, at least until the manga finally gave him/her a more concrete appearance.

 - Freudian Excuse: Rather than one, it's more an accumulation of misfortunes and betrayals from people s/he loved that ultimately drove Yasu over the edge.

-- Go Mad from the Revelation: As a servant, s/he wasn't exactly happy, but s/he did have some sweet days nonetheless.
-Learning about his/her origins and his/her mother after having discovered the gold, however, made Yasu broken for good.
+- Go Mad from the Revelation: As a servant, s/he wasn't exactly happy, but s/he was still mentally stable.
+Learning about his/her origins, his/her mother and the state of his/her body after having discovered the gold, however, made Yasu broken for good.
 That's actually when s/he began to call him/herself "furniture".

 - Heroic Bastard/Bastard Bastard: Yasu has elements of both, whether or not s/he is the true culprit.